slowernews/wisdom-tldr/README.md

 > *'Worry is a misuse of the imagination.'*

-> *'The more relaxed you are, the better you are at everything: the better you are with your loved ones, the better you are with your enemies, the better you are at your job, the better...'*
+> *'The more relaxed you are, the better you are at everything'*

 ===
 ###On health